-The strategy will become supplementary guidance and will support PP1 - Sustainable Economic Development.
+The strategy is supplementary guidance supporting the Moray Local Development Plan 2020 and specifically PP2 Sustainable Economic Development.
 This policy seeks to diversify the economy and create high quality jobs.
 The strategy highlights opportunities within the forestry and woodland sectors that the Moray Council would be supportive of in principle.
+Any proposals within woodlands will be considered against the policies of the MLDP 2020.

-The strategy also supports PP2 - Climate Change and the role of woodlands in adapting to and mitigating the impacts of climate change.
+The strategy also supports the role of woodlands in adapting to and mitigating the impacts of climate change.

-Spatial mapping identifies preferred areas for new woodland creation which will be used to target grant support with preferred areas receiving a grant support uplift.
+Spatial mapping identifies preferred areas for new woodland creation which may be used to target grant support with preferred areas receiving a grant support uplift.